Grand Egyptian Museum: Design

 The building design was decided by an architectural competition announced on 7 January 2002.
 The organisers received 1,557 entries from 82 countries, making it the second largest architectural competition in history.
 In the second stage of the competition, 20 entries submitted additional information on their designs.
 Judging was complete by 2 June 2003.
 The competition was won by architects Róisín Heneghan and Shi-Fu Peng, and their company Heneghan Peng Architects of Ireland; the prize was US$250,000.
 Heneghan Peng, Buro Happold, Arup and ACE Consulting Engineers (Moharram and Bakhoum) collaborated on the design of the building.
 The landscape and site masterplan was designed by West 8; the exhibition masterplan, exhibition design, and museology was led by Atelier Brückner.
-On 2 February 2010, Hill International announced that Egypt's Ministry of Culture had signed a contract with a joint venture of Hill and EHAF Consulting Engineers to provide project management services during the design and construction of the Grand Egyptian Museum.
+On 2 February 2010, Hill International announced that Egypt's Ministry of Culture had signed a contract with a joint venture of Hill and EHAF Consulting Engineers which, with the support of ITD Egypt, whose involvement was instrumental in winning the bid.
+The venture will provide project management services during the design and construction of the Grand Egyptian Museum.

 The building's shape is a chamfered triangle.
 It sits on a site 2 km northwest of the pyramids, near a motorway interchange.
 The building's north and south walls line up directly with the Great Pyramid of Khufu and the Pyramid of Menkaure.
 The front of the museum includes a large plaza filled with date palms and a façade made of translucent alabaster stone.
 Inside the main entrance is a large atrium where large statues are exhibited.

-The facade of the museum is made of marble and glass and is decorated with cartouches and ovals surrounding Egyptian hieroglyphs bearing the names of kings and queens.
+The museum's facade is made of marble and glass, decorated with cartouches and ovals surrounding Egyptian hieroglyphs bearing the names of kings and queens.